greatergoodguy/slate/source/includes/_api_bridge.md

 Parameter | Data Type     | Description
 --------- | -----------   | -----------
 name      | string        | Camera Name
-connectId | json          | Connect ID is needed to add and activate bridge to account.
+connectId | string        | Connect ID is needed to add and activate bridge to account.
 All non-alphanumeric characters will be stripped.

 <!--===================================================================-->
 ## Update Bridge